 The Invisible Man was forced by the network in Season Two to add a new, attractive-to-males character played by Brandy Ledford.
 The fans didn't like her very much, and there were numerous complaints about how she ruined the Fawkes and Hobbes dynamic.
 So when the show's cancellation was announced, the writers took advantage of the fact that they had nothing to lose anyway, and just left the character out of the last few episodes with no explanation.

-Jesse: In the first season of this NBC sitcom, the title character and her son are seen living with her two brothers, while she works at her father's bar.
+Jesse shows the title character and her son living with her two brothers in the first season, while she works at her father's bar.
 However, for the second season, the network retooled the series.
 While Jesse is shown getting a new job, her father and brothers are treated as if they had never been there.

 Kickin' It: Eddie, one of the main cast, disappered without a trace in season 3 and hasn't been mentioned since then.